 The Head of the South West London Audit Partnership is required to provide the Council with an opinion on the adequacy and effectiveness of the internal control environment.
-In her Annual Report on the work of Internal Audit during 2020/21.
-The Head of the South West London Audit Partnership has confirmed that she is satisfied that sufficient internal audit work has been undertaken to allow her to draw a reasonable conclusion as to the adequacy and effectiveness of the Council's control environment.
+In her Annual Report on the work of Internal Audit during 2021/22 the Head of the South West London Audit Partnership has confirmed that sufficient internal audit work has been undertaken to allow her to draw a reasonable conclusion as to the adequacy and effectiveness of the Council's control environment.
 This year she provided reasonable assurance that the Council has an adequate and effective control process to manage the achievement of its objectives.
+However, she does caveat this opinion in respect of the limited assurance reports issued during the year where Priority 1 recommendations were raised.